Catherine Armstrong1

 Captain William Armstrong was the son of Colonel Sir Thomas Armstrong and Anna Anderson.1 He married Alice Deane, daughter of Sir Thomas Deane.1

-He received a grant under the Act of Settlement of Bohercarron and other land in County Limerick.1 He leased the old castle at Farney Castle, Farney Bridge, County Tipperary, Ireland, (near Thurles), from the Duke of Ormonde 3 November 1670.
+He received a grant under the Act of Settlement of Bohercarron and other land in County Limerick.1 He leased the old castle at Farney Castle, Farney Bridge, County Tipperary, IrelandG, (near Thurles), from the Duke of Ormonde 3 November 1670.
 He was followed by his brother's widow.1 He was Commander of a Troop of Horse with the Tipperary Militia in 1688.1

 Children of Captain William Armstrong and Alice Deane